cgi-eoss/ftep/README.md

 The latest and greatest F-TEP source code can be found on [GitHub][GitHub].

+Note that we are using Git submodules, so after checking out this repo, make sure to `git submodule init` and `git submodule update`.

 ## Building

-F-TEP may be built and packaged using the shell scripts in the `build/` subdirectory.
+F-TEP may be built and packaged using the shell scripts in the `buildImg/` subdirectory.
 The main part of the project may be built simply via Gradle.

 To simplify the use of third-party dependencies in the full packaging pipeline,